thomas192/trading-bot/README.md

 **Please read if you intend to use the code.**

-Version 1 of the backtesting system and trading bot is flawed but is still in the repository because it has more features than version 2.
+Version 1 includes a backtesting system that is unreliable but remains in the repository because it includes the bot for live trading.

 Version 2 has a fully functional backtesting system and analysis tool.